openresty/redis2-nginx-module/README.markdown

 Compatibility
 =============

-Redis 2.0, 2.2, and above should work with this module without any issues.
+Redis 2.0, 2.2, 2.4, and above should work with this module without any issues.
 So is the [Alchemy Database](http://code.google.com/p/alchemydatabase/) (aka redisql in its early days).

 The following versions of Nginx should work with this module:

+* 1.3.x (last tested: 1.3.4)
+* 1.2.x (last tested: 1.2.3)
 * 1.1.x (last tested: 1.1.5)
 * 1.0.x (last tested: 1.0.10)
 * 0.9.x (last tested: 0.9.4)